-The short steep ascent leads to bluffs above the river and spectacular views over Canmore and the Bow Valley to the mountains on the far side.
+The short steep ascent leads to bluffs above the river and spectacular views over Canmore and the Bow Valley to mountains on the far side.

 This area contains a labyrinth of trails.
 The westerly route above the bluffs veers into forest and will arrive at Junction 41 where one of several trail options is clearly marked as the route to Georgetown.

-The trail is easy hiking.
-The entire trip will be about 11.2 KM (7 miles) with one-way gross elevation of about 152 m (500 ft).
+The trail is easy hiking with a return distance near 11.2 KM (7 miles) with one-way gross elevation of about 152 m (500 ft).
 Net elevation is near zero.

 Alongside the road to Georgetown there are crystalline patches of ice on the shallow water of a nearly dry creek bed.

-Population peaked around 200 people but Georgetown boasted a row of compact one or two bedroom homes, a bunk house for single men, a combination school and community centre and a well-stocked company store with a post office.
+Population peaked around 200 people but Georgetown boasted a row of compact one or two bedroom homes, a bunk house for single men, a combination school and community center and a well-stocked company store with a post office.

 There are scattered remnants of debris.
-I hike to the right and loop back and up to join the black chute trail at the top of a large coal slag heap where two, sealed mine shafts are plugged with lumber debris.
+A hike to the right loops back and up to join the black chute trail at the top of a large coal slag heap where two, sealed mine shafts are plugged with lumber debris.

-On a flat plateau at the bottom of the coal pile, I find piles of rotting lumber, rusty crushed fuel cans, an old winding drum and moss-covered foundations identifiable only by their flat surface and the rusted mounting bolts protruding through the moss.
+On a flat plateau at the bottom of the coal pile, piles of rotting lumber, rusty crushed fuel cans, an old winding drum and old moss-covered foundations are identifiable only by their flat surface and the rusted mounting bolts protruding through the moss.
 What little remains is largely reclaimed.

-Further descent to the clearing where the residential buildings once stood, there is a beautiful view of the mountains on the far side of the Bow River, under interesting cloud formations.
+Further descent to the clearing where the residential buildings once stood, reveals a stunning view of the mountains on the far side of the Bow River, under interesting cloud formations.

-The hope was to discover a foundation or two, or the town dump, but I find nothing of consequence this day.
-The only treasure I come away with is a photo of Mount Rundle rising above the old mine site.
+The hope was to discover a foundation or two, or the town dump, but nothing of consequence is found this day.
+The only treasure is a photo of Mount Rundle rising above the old mine site.

 A few of the original miner's cabins were relocated to Canmore by sliding them over the ice of the Bow River.
-Some of the homes still stand in Canmore today.
+Some of those homes still stand in Canmore today.
 Miners moved to Canmore or to mining operations in the Drumheller area.

 On the return hike there are wonderful views over the Bow Valley Corridor to familiar sun drenched mountains on the other side.

-The hike to and from Georgetown is a very good experience.
-It is easy to lose the route so attention to trail signs is very important and a bit of advance research will be helpful.
+The hike to and from Georgetown is a very good experience on an easy-to-lose route so attention to trail signs is very important and a bit of advance research will be helpful.